 For more information, see the website of the Nederlandse Wetenschappelijke Vereniging voor Seksuologie (in Dutch).

-Unfortunately, the practice is currently closed to new clients.
+Unfortunately, there is currently no room for new clients.

-Do you have a serious remark of question?
+Do you have another serious comment or request?

 Then please use this form.

-The costs of treatment are determined by the Dutch Healthcare Authority (NZa) and are adjusted annually to the applicable NZa rate.
+Treatment costs are determined by the Dutch Healthcare Authority [Nederlandse Zorgautoriteit, or NZa] and are adjusted every year.

 CONTRACT FREE

-We speak of ‘reimbursed treatment’ when a so-called DSM5 diagnosis can be made, the treatment of which is reimbursed by the health insurer and when you have a referral letter from a general practitioner, a medical specialist, or a psychological counselor working in specialized mental health care.
+In the case of ‘insured treatment’ there will have to be a DSM5 diagnosis of which treatment is reimbursed.
+Also, you will need a referral from your general practitioner, medical specialist, or a practitioner working in specialized mental health care [gespecialiseerde GGZ].

-The costs of ‘reimbursed care’ are determined by the NZa and are charged to you per consultation.
+The costs of ‘insured treatment’ are determined by the NZa and are charged to you per consultation.

 N.B.
 The prices above apply to consumers whose health insurer does not have a contract with the healthcare provider in question.
 If you do have a contract with your health insurer, different prices may apply.

 If you need to cancel or reschedule an appointment, you must do so at least 24 hours in advance.
-Cancellations or rescheduling can be done by phone or email.
+You can cancel or reschedule by phone or e-mail.

 The practice is generally open during office hours on Tuesdays, Thursdays, and Fridays.
 You can contact the practice on these days between 9:00 AM and 4:00 PM.

-If there is a crisis at a time when the practice is unavailable, you are advised to contact your own GP, the on-call GP post, or the crisis service.
+In case of crisis when the practice is closed or you are unable to reach us, you are advised to contact your general practitioner, the emergency post or the crisis centre.

 BASIC MENTAL HEALTHCARE OR SPECIALIZED MENTAL HEALTHCARE